KJJD

 KJJD (1170 AM "La Ley") is a radio station broadcasting a Mexican regional format.
 Licensed to Windsor, Colorado, United States, it serves the Ft.
 Collins-Greeley area.
 The station is currently owned by Rodriguez-Gallegos Broadcasting Corporation.

 The station plays banda, cumbia, norteña, and ranchera music.

 The station's studios are located in Longmont, Colorado.
 Its transmitter is in Windsor.

 History

 The facility that now holds the KJJD call sign on 1170 kHz was originally granted to H.P.
 Brewer, who managed the station with his son, Phil Brewer.
 It signed on as KUAD-AM in 1969.
 KUAD-AM was, as its now, a daytime-only station.
-With the KUAD calls, it aird country music.
+With the KUAD calls, it aired country music.

 In 1975, KUAD-FM signed on the air, simulcasting the AM station.
 Today, the former sister stations have different owners: KUAD-FM 99.1 is owned by Townsquare Media.